Managing Persuasion Robustly: The Optimality of Quota Rules: Introduction

-In the robustness setting, the performance measure we take is min-max regret.
-The objective of max-min regret has been micro-founded in \citet{stoye2011axioms}, and has been widely adopted in applications such as monopoly pricing (\citet{bergemann2011robust}), monopoly regulation (\citet{guo2019robust}), contest design (\citet{bevia2022contests}), project choice (\citet{guo2022regret}) and bandit learning (\citet{slivkins2019introduction}).
-The objective of minimizing worst-case generalized regret was recently proposed in \citet{anunrojwong2023robust} for designing robust mechanisms in auction settings, which includes the objective of max-min utility (see \citet{bergemann2011robust,carroll2017robustness,brooks2021optimal}) and min-max approximation ratio (see \citet{hartline2015non,allouah2020prior,hartline2023scale} as special cases.
+In the robust setting, the performance measure we take is min-max regret.
+The objective of min-max regret has been micro-founded in \citet{stoye2011axioms} and has been widely adopted in applications such as monopoly pricing \citep{bergemann2011robust}, monopoly regulation \citep{guo2019robust}, contest design \citep{bevia2022contests}, project choice \citep{guo2022regret}, and bandit learning \citep{slivkins2019introduction}.
+The objective of minimizing generalized worst-case regret was recently proposed in \citet{anunrojwong2023robust}, which includes the objectives of max-min utility \citep[see][]{bergemann2011robust,carroll2017robustness,brooks2021optimal}, min-max competitive ratio \citep[see][]{hartline2015non,allouah2020prior,hartline2023scale}, and, of course, min-max regret as special cases.

-Our paper also relates to the literature on robust persuasion (see \citet{dworczak2022preparing,de2022non,babichenko2022regret}).
-The main difference is that these papers, the receiver does not have commitment power and can only myopically best respond to the signals received from the sender.
-Moreover, the sender in these models faces uncertainty over the environments and tries to design robust mechanisms to maximize her worst case performance.

-By viewing the information structure of the agent as an abstract observable action, our model shares similar structure as contract design with observable actions. \citet{laux2001limited,zhao2008all,chen2012all} consider the setting where both observable and unobservable actions are available to the agent, and the principal seeks to minimize the cost of incentivizing a given effort choice. \citet{guo2022regret} consider the project choice problem where the proposal of the agent can also be viewed as an abstract observable action.
-Similar to our paper, they also consider the robust setting where the set of actions available to the agent is unknown to the principal.